A festive yeast bread, this Chop Suey loaf is filled with candied fruit, nuts and raisins and is topped with a sweet icing.

 I don’t actually know why it’s called Chop Suey Bread, but I do have a theory.
-Much like how chop suey is made with odds and ends of meat and vegetables, this bread version is made with odds and ends from traditional Christmas baking.
+Much like how chop suey is made with odds and ends of meat and vegetables, this bread version is made with odds and ends from traditional Christmas baking, so it was a perfect bake to use up those bits.

 If you are looking for a festive bread to add to your holiday season, you can’t go wrong with this one!

-Glace Fruit Mix: Look for this mixture of chopped glace fruit in plastic containers in the baking section at your grocery store, or at Bulk Barn here in Canada.
-Here’s a link to the glace mix I used, for reference.
+Glacé Fruit Mix: Look for this mixture of chopped glacé fruit in plastic containers in the baking section at your grocery store, or at Bulk Barn here in Canada.

 Raisins: I love the look of golden raisins in the bread, so would recommend them if you have some.
 If not, use any type of raisin you have on hand.